 I wanted more.
 Both to develop my own academic equine knowledge and health care abilities.
 After much research on the options available internationally, I found Equinology.

 With the flexible, modular combination of online distance study, the intensive onsite course and the subsequent multi-faceted externship an incredibly rewarding journey, for myself and my horses.
-The Certification process was accessible for our farm in Hermanus, whilst I was still working, I could set my own study timetable, and the onsite course was just 9 days long.
+The Certification process was accessible from our farm in Hermanus, whilst I was still working, I could set my own study timetable, and the onsite course was just 9 days long.

 It allowed me to turn my passion into my profession.
 My educational journey will be lifelong as every day and every course adds to the puzzle!